News from March to October

 completing work on the record.

-Creation records boss Alan McGee told NME at Reading: "The album got
+Creation records boss Alan McGee told NME at Reading: "The album got finished

 yesterday, and it's sounding absolutely great.
 It's Oasis, but it's Oasis in the year